Pedicularis lanata Cham. & Schltdl.

 Root: Thick, long, bright yellow taproot

-Also known as the bumble-bee flower (Ipchuk by the Iñupiat), wooly lousewort is one of the early blooming wildflowers in Alaska, this pinkish flower is frequently seen in late May or early June in the Alaska interior.
+Also known as the bumble-bee flower (Ipchuk by the Iñupiat), wooly lousewort is one of the early blooming wildflowers in Alaska, this pinkish flower is frequently seen in late May or early June in the Alaska interior, sometimes poking out of the snow.
 The woolly stem grows to be 5–25 cm (2–10 in) tall, from a starchy taproot.
 The wool helps to keep warm air around the young plant.
+It has a branching taproot, but no underground stem is present.
+The leaf blades are 12-50 mm long.

 Woolly lousewort is similar to the arctic hairy lousewort, Pedicularis dasyantha.